TanYa-Go/Movie-Quiz/README.md

 * Use of [open Trivia API](https://opentdb.com/) to populate the questions
 * Ability to choose preferred level of difficulty
-* Instructions for user on how to play the game
+* Instructions for the user on how to play the game
 * Validation of answers
-* Feedback when answer was incorrect
+* Feedback when the answer was incorrect
 * Tracker for the questions and score
 * Countdown timer for each question